Most of the time, when it comes to nutrition, we like to think in terms of macronutrients.

 Before the creation of hyper-palatable flavoured and coloured foods, our appetite was a useful to help us seek out the nutrients we need.
 Over the years it had come to be the perfect nutrient optimiser, prioritising the foods we needed at any point in time.
 Unfortunately, in our modern food environment, our paleolithic instincts are no match for modern food chemistry.

 Today, we need a little extra help to discern fake foods from the real foods that actually contain the nutrients we need to thrive.

-This article outlines how we can utilise macronutrients to assist us, like training wheels, to help us get pretty close ot ideal nutrition.
+This article outlines how we can utilise macronutrients to assist us, like training wheels, to help us get pretty close to ideal nutrition.
 We can then focus on eating nutrient-dense foods that will help us thrive and to enable us to look, feel and perform at our best.

 Many diet communities built around a specific macronutrient profile that they believe is optimal.

 Different people believe in a wide range of macronutrient philosophies as the cornerstone of their nutritional approach.
 One of the many variations is IIFYM.